sebastiancastroobando/Zero-Configuration-Multicasting/testers/A2/README.md

 ## Questions
 1. **Question:** Suppose you are asked to extend the relay to work with more than 2 LANs, what is the major issue to be solved? <br> **Answer:** Our implementation of the relay works by connecting the multicast channels of each LAN to their counter part on the other LAN.
 For example, if an app sends a discovery in channel1 of LAN-A, then the relay will forward this message to the channel1 of LAN-B. And vice versa for an app in LAN-B. As you may notice, the relay needs to have a receiver and a sender for each channel in each LAN it connects.
 For this assignment, we were asked to connect 2 LANs, so we needed 8 multicast objects (4 senders and 4 receivers).

-(from Denis: I don't think that the memory is much of an issue tbh) and is not scalable.
-(From seb: I think you are right, memory should not be an issue.)

 2. **Question:** How would you improve your design? <br> **Answer:** As we outline in the previous question, we are essentially relying in creating 2 multicast objects for each channel.
 The very first improvement of our design would need to be to find a way to connect the LANs without this object creation.
 (Denis) I think that we could just chain relays.
 Keep a reference of the LANS that are already relayed.
 If we want to connect another LAN, take the last relayed LAN from the reference table, and relay_init with its meta-data and the new LAN.
 Our implementation would need a little tweaking, but the logic would stay the same.